umijs/dumi/docs/config/index.md

 - Default: `automatic generated`
 - Details:

 This configuration is used to customize the present of the side menu.
 It currently only works in the `site` mode, which has multi-language mode and single-language mode.
-Please refer to [指南 - 配置式侧边菜单](/guide/control-menu-generate#配置式侧边菜单).
+Please refer to [Guide - Configurate side menu](/guide/control-menu-generate#configurate-side-menu).

 ## navs